Conservative Random Walk: Transience/recurrence in higher dimensions

 \section{Transience/recurrence in higher dimensions}

 First, consider the case $d=2$, and define the two-dimensional random walk by $S_n=(X_n,Y_n)\in\Z^2$, $n\ge 1$.
-The walker keeps going in one of the four directions (up, left, down, or right) at time $n$ with probability $1-p_n$, while with probability~$p_n$ the walker changes its direction in one of the four possible directions, all directions having equal probability.
+The walker keeps going in one of the four directions (up, left, down, or right) at time $n$ with probability $1-p_n$, while with probability~$p_n$ the walker changes direction in one of the four possible directions, all directions having equal probability.
 If $\sum p_n<\infty$, then the walk will make only finitely many turns and then it will trivially drift to infinity.
 Hence, in the rest of the section we may and will assume $\sum p_n=\infty$, i.e., the walk makes infinitely many turns a.s.

-We start with a result that is easy to prove. \begin{theorem}[Periodic sequence] Let the sequence $\{p_n\}$ be periodic, that is assume that there exists an $r\ge 1$ such that $p_{n+r}=p_n$ for all $n\ge n_0$ with some $n_0\in \N$.
-Then for $d=2$ the walk is not strongly transient: $\P(\lim_n|S_n|=\infty)=0$. \end{theorem} \begin{proof} Let $\mathcal{T}\subset \N$ be the set of ``update times.''
+We start with a result that is easy to prove. \begin{theorem}[Periodic sequence] Let the sequence $\{p_n\}$ be periodic, that is, assume that there exists an $r\ge 1$ such that $p_{n+r}=p_n$ for all $n\ge n_0$ with some $n_0\in \N$.
+Then, for $d=2$ the walk is not strongly transient: $\P(\lim_n|S_n|=\infty)=0$. \end{theorem} \begin{proof} Let $\mathcal{T}\subset \N$ be the set of ``update times.''
 The proof is based on the following decomposition of the random walk.
 Let us define a sequence of stopping times: $\tau_0:=n_0$ and

-Define the random walk $U^1$ on the time interval $\{1,2,...,r\}$ as follows Let
+Define the random walk $U^1$ on the time interval $\{0,1,2,...,r\}$ as follows Let

-We possibly concatenate further copies $U^2,U^3,...$ to it in such a way that the last step of the previous piece is the same as the first step of the next one.
+and call this a ``block.''
+We possibly concatenate further copies $U^2,U^3,...$ in case no update occurs: $U^2$ is added if and only if $n_0+r\not\in \mathcal{T}$, $U^3$ is added if and only if also $n_0+2r\not\in \mathcal{T}$, etc. So the concatenation occurs {\it exactly when} there is no update.
+Of course, even if there is an update, it might happen (with a chance that is (3/4)th of the update probability) that the direction is unchanged, but we then do not concatenate and the new step is considered to be part of a new~$U^i$ block.

 The first step in $U^1$ can be each one of the unit base vectors with equal probabilities, and, by symmetry, this property is inherited for further pieces.
-The number of the pieces (including $U^1$) is geometric with parameter $p_{n_{0}}$.
-The total length of the walk we obtained this way is exactly $\tau_1$; this is the first time we have an ``update'' time which is a multiple of $r$.
+The number of pieces (including $U^1$) is geometric with parameter $p_{n_{0}}$.
+The total length of the walk we obtained this way is exactly~$\tau_1$; this is the first time we have an ``update'' time which is a multiple of $r$.
 Then repeat the same with the next finite piece of random walk of length $\tau_2-\tau_1$, which is independent of the previous piece, and continue this construction ad infinitum.
 It is easy to see that the random walk obtained this way is exactly $S$.